Backend Events

 Recommended fields:

-resources_used, for changed emails, phones, social handles, addresses, URLs, or payment identifierscontent, for changed public bio or profile textcontent_id, if the changed profile, bio, media, or other content has a stable ID in your systemmetadata, for changed field names, visibility state, or other event-local context
+resources_used, for changed emails, phones, social handles, addresses, URLs, or payment identifierscontent, for changed public bio or profile textcontent_id, if the changed profile, bio, media, or other content has a stable ID in your systemmetadata, for changed field names, visibility state, or other event-local contextclient_info, for the IP address your backend observed for the change

 Example: